anastasiaalt/blackjack/README.md

                                                     if =21, go to next player
                                                     if <21, ask player if she wants another card
 //** this is going to be some kind of loop function to keep testing
 //** need to include logic in this section for the value of A as 1 or 21...
-Thinking this is the last thing you test each time as a last resort basically to keep you alive and run the test again under the values 11 and 1
+Thinking this is the last thing you test each time as a last resort basically to keep you alive and run the test again under the values 11 and 1...
+Could also do this as a card value for the A itself versus the hand....

-Repeat ask for another card with all five players Reveal dealer's second card
+Repeat #5 and #6 for all players

+PROCESS FOR DEALER
-Test value of dealer's hand --> if hand >= 16, compare player hand values
-                                if hand < 16, add one card
-                                    if new hand >21, all remaining players win if new hand >=16, compare player hand values if new hand < 16, add one card if new hand >21, all remaining players win if new hand >=16, compare player hand values if new hand < 16, add one card compare all hands
+7) Show dealer's second card and test value of dealer's hand If dealer hand >= 16, compare player hand values if hand < 16, add one card if new hand >21, pay all remaining players 100% if new hand >=16, compare all hand values if new hand < 16, add one card to dealer hand if new hand >21, pay all remaining players 100% if new hand >=16, compare all hand values if new hand < 16, add one card to dealer hand
+//** this is going to be some kind of loop function to keep testing

+8) Compare all hands
        if dealer hand > player hand, take player bet if dealer hand = player hand, return player bet if dealer hand < player hand, return player bet + pay 100% to player
-//** this is going to be some kind of infinite loop function to keep testing

-*No insurance offered at this blackjack table
-*A win pays out 100%
-*A blackjack plays out 150%
+9) Commit all transactions to bank and player purses
+//This means the bank sits outside the game logic

+9) Reset game
+Return all cards to deck
+Shuffle cards
+Allow all players to participate again